hatatwit/missha-eshop/README.md

 $ npm install
 ```
 3. Configure your environment variables for Stripe integration and Strapi database connection in the .env file.
 Read prerequisites section for more instructions.
-4. Start the front-end and back-end servers by opening two separate terminal:
+4. Start the front-end and back-end servers by opening two separate terminals:
 - **Terminal 1**
 ```bash
 $ cd client